Diana (mythology): In the Low Countries

 "I denounce and contest, that you shall observe no sacrilegious pagan customs.
 For no cause or infirmity should you consult magicians, diviners, sorcerers or incantators. ..Do not observe auguries ...
 No influence attaches to the first work of the day or the [phase of the] moon. ...
 [Do not] make vetulas, little deer or iotticos or set tables at night or exchange New Year gifts or supply superfluous drinks...
 No Christian... performs solestitia or dancing or leaping or diabolical chants.
 No Christian should presume to invoke the name of a demon, not Neptune or Orcus or Diana or Minerva or Geniscus...
 No one should observe Jove's day in idleness. ...
 No Christian should make or render any devotion to the gods of the trivium, where three roads meet, to the fanes or the rocks, or springs or groves or corners.
 None should presume to hang any phylacteries from the neck of man nor beast. ..None should presume to make lustrations or incantations with herbs, or to pass cattle through a hollow tree or ditch ...
 No woman should presume to hang amber from her neck or call upon Minerva or other ill-starred beings in their weaving or dyeing. ...
 None should call the sun or moon lord or swear by them. ...
 No one should tell fate or fortune or horoscopes by them as those do who believe that a person must be what he was born to be."

 Legends from medieval Belgium concern a natural spring which came to be known as the "Fons Remacli", a location which may have been home to late-surviving worship of Diana.
 Remacle was a monk appointed by Eligius to head a monastery at Solignac, and he is reported to have encountered Diana worship in the area around the river Warche.
 The population in this region was said to have been involved in the worship of "Diana of the Ardennes" (a syncretism of Diana and the Celtic goddess Arduinna), with effigies and "stones of Diana" used as evidence of pagan practices.
 Remacle believed that demonic entities were present in the spring, and had caused it to run dry.
-He performed and exorcism of the water source, and installed a lead pipe, which allowed the water to flow again.
+He performed an exorcism of the water source, and installed a lead pipe, which allowed the water to flow again.